TheLocust3/budgeting/README.md

   - Optional remainder in SplitByValue
    - need way of raising a conflict inside of a single split rule
   - Add comment mutation
-  - Move control plane to separate instance + use ASGs for nodes
-    - Need some sort of "size" to control how many logic replicas are created + way to scale up puller jobs
-  - Puller improvements
-    - Handle Plaid pageination
-    - Don't re-pull everything
-    - Some way to alert users of failures
  - basic rule pushdowns
    - all include rules are up for grabs